NewmanAdesan/WorldWise_Web_Application/ReadMe.txt

             - a time element for the city entry date
             - a button eleemnt to delete city
         - the 'formatDate Function' is defined & utilize to change the format of the date from '2027-10-31T15:59:59.138Z' to 'October 15 2023'

+    Summary
+        - Fetch and Display cities from the database into the CityList Component
+        - Display Loading Icon to Give Feedback of Fetching Process
+        - Display Message to Give Feedback of No City in the database"

+ Step 5: Implementing the CountryList Component
+    Concept
+        - the CountryList Component shows a list of 'CountryItem Component'.
+        - the CountryList Component render a CountryItem Component for each country in the database.
+        - the CountryItem Component show 2 things about a country
+            - the flag emoji of the country,
+            - name of the country,

+    Implementation
+        - the App Component passes the 'cities state' & 'isLoading state' as props to the 'CountryList Component'
+        - the CountryList Component renders a Spinner Icon if isLoading is true
+        - the CountryList Component renders a Message Component to alert the user when no city is in the database
+        - we wll obtain all the countries from the cities state using the reduce function
+        - the CountryList Component renders a ul element & renders a CountryItem Component for each country.
+        - the CountryItem Component renders a li element which encapsulate 2 items
+            - a span element for the flag emoji
+            - a h3 element for the country name

+    Summary
+        - Fetch & Process cities data to obtain all distinct countries.
+        - Display each Country in the CountryList Component
+        - Display Loading Icon to Give Feedback of Fetching Process
+        - Display Message to Give Feedback of No City in the database"